 Today you will arrive on your international flight into Lima.
 You will be greeted by our Wayfairer Travel representative at the airport and swiftly taken by a private transfer to your luxury hotel in Barranco, Hotel B.

-This morning you'll have the chance to visit some of Lima's pre-Inca archeological sites.
+This morning you'll have the chance to visit some of Lima's pre-Inca archaeological sites.
 The Huaca Pucllana is a great adobe and clay pyramid located in Miraflores, just a short drive from your hotel.
-Before the Wari Culture, the Incas, and colonisation Lima was occupied by the Lima Culture, a society who built great pyramids in this desert land.
-The name 'Pucllana' comes from Quechua, 'Pukllay' which in Spanish would mean 'place to play'.
+Before the Wari Culture, the Incas, and colonisation Lima was occupied by the Lima Culture, a society that built great pyramids in this desert land.
+The name Pucllana comes from Quechua, Pukllay, which in Spanish would mean place to play.

-Today you will have the chance to visit this magnificent archeological site located close to the coast in Miraflores before your domestic flight up to Jaén.
+Today you will have the chance to visit this magnificent archaeological site located close to the coast in Miraflores before your domestic flight up to Jaén.

 Upon arrival in Jaén you will be met by our Wayfairer representative and driven to our lodge near the small town of Chachapoyas.

 This waterfall is the third highest in the world, and there are various trails to get there.
-The walk is 5.5 km through sugar cane fields with traditional presses, pathways lined with orchids, lichens and mosses.
+The walk is 5.5 km through sugarcane fields with traditional presses, and pathways lined with orchids, lichens and mosses.
 Bring binoculars for sightings of the Andean cock of the rock, the emerald toucanet and various hummingbirds.
-You will be accompanied by a local guide from the Communal Association who will explain the varied eco-system as well as the history of the communities surrounding the falls.
+You will be accompanied by a local guide from the Communal Association who will explain the varied eco-system, as well as the history of the communities surrounding the falls.

 On your way back to your lodge this evening, enjoy a swim in Gocta Andes Lodge's infinity pool overlooking the falls you have just visited and enjoy a much-deserved sundowner.

-Kuélap is the most important archeological site in Peru's northern Andes.
-This stone complex has monumental character and at over 3,000 meters above sea level it features huge platforms which are built on the rock outcrop at the top of the Barreta Mountain.
-It is estimated that construction by the Chachapoyas peoples (the Cloud Warriors) began in the 6th century, coinciding with this culture's success.
-Kuélap pre-dates Machu Picchu by over 600 years and it was occupied until the 16th century.
+Kuélap is the most important archaeological site in Peru's northern Andes.
+This stone complex has a monumental character, and at over 3,000 meters above sea level, it features huge platforms which are built on the rock outcrop at the top of Barreta Mountain.
+It is estimated that construction by the Chachapoyas people (the Cloud Warriors) began in the 6th century, coinciding with this culture's success.
+Kuélap pre-dates Machu Picchu by over 600 years, and it was occupied until the 16th century.
 The colossal walls and complex architecture signify the function of these buildings as a well-organised population centre whereby there were significant administrative, religious, ceremonial and residential areas.